cuhksz-nlp/RE-AGCN/data/README.md

 ## Requirement

 `StanfordCoreNLP` is required to obtain the dependency trees for all dataset.
+Please download version [3.9.2](https://stanfordnlp.github.io/CoreNLP/history.html) and put the folder `stanford-corenlp-full-2018-10-05` under the current directory.

 ## Obtain the data